 There isn’t anything ground-breaking going on really:

-• We use an initContainer to clone a git repo to a volume that we later on mount to the main container hosting Hop.
-The git repo contains our project specific Hop configuration as well as the Hop workflows and pipelines.
+initContainerto clone a git repo to a volume that we later on mount to the main container hosting Hop.
+The git repo contains our project specific Hop configuration as well as the Hop workflows and pipelines. - For the main container we source the Docker image we created in the previous article and we define a few environment variables that will be used to run the Hop data process.

 The beauty about Kubernetes is that you can run it on various cloud offerings - in other words you are not locked into a specific cloud ecosystem.
 In my case I’ll run it on GCP.
 Let’s first create our Kubernetes cluster: